actiontwo/englisheverytime/README.md

-# englisheverytime
+# Englisheverytime

-This appication will help people practice with some small tests to improve English skills.
+Englisheverytime is an appication, It'll help people practice on some small tests to improve English skills.